jpastuszek/httpthumbnailer/README.md

     pacman -S pkg-config
     pacman -S make

-Than you can install the gem as usual:
+Then you can install the gem as usual:

     gem install httpthumbnailer